History of medieval Arabic and Western European domes: Umayyad Caliphate

-The church architecture of Sicily has fewer examples from the Byzantine period, having been conquered by Muslims in 827, but quincunx churches exist with single domes on tall central drums and either Byzantine pendentives or Islamic squinches.
-Very little architecture from the Islamic period survives on the island, either.
+Carolingian Empire

+In Italy, there seems to have been a decline in the frequency of dome building between the 8th and 10th centuries.
 With the crowning of Charlemagne as a new Roman Emperor, Byzantine influences were largely replaced in a revival of earlier Western building traditions, but occasional exceptions include examples of early quincunx churches at Milan and near Cassino.
 The extensive Byzantine use of domes on spherical pendentives after the sixth century did influence Carolingian architecture of the ninth and tenth centuries.
 Remains of spherical pendentives have been found in the church of Germigny-des-Prés.

 Charlemagne's Palatine Chapel has a domed octagon design influenced by Byzantine models such as the Basilica of San Vitale in Ravenna, the Church of Sergius and Bacchus in Constantinople, and perhaps the Chrysotriklinos, or "golden reception hall", of the Great Palace of Constantinople.
 It has also been proposed that descriptions by returning travelers of the Dome of the Rock in Jerusalem, which was thought to have been the Temple of Solomon, served as the model.
 It was built at Charlemagne's palace at Aachen between 789 and its consecration in 805.
 The architect is thought to be Odo of Metz, although the quality of the ashlar construction has led to speculation about the work of outside masons.
 The octagonal domical vault measures 16.5 meters wide and 38 meters high.
 It was the largest dome north of the Alps at that time.
 The dimensions of the octagonal space match that of the 4th century octagonal Chapel of Saint Aquilino at the Basilica of San Lorenzo in Milan.
 The later central-plan cemetery church of St. Michael at Fulda was similar to the Aachen chapel, although simpler.
 Copies of the Palatine Chapel in Aachen include an octagonal church in Ottmarsheim, a chapel in Nijmegen, and the Westbau of Essen Minster.
 The chapel inspired copies into the 14th century and remained a "focal-point of German kingship".
 The dome was rebuilt after a fire in 1656 and the interior decoration dates to around 1900.

-Al-Andalus and North Africa
+Although the mosaic on the dome is not original, there is evidence that it reproduces the original imagery.

+Octagonal cloister vaults in northern Italy at this time may have been meant to reference the Palatine Chapel in Aachen.
+Examples include the chapel of S. Satiro in Milan from 876 (behind the later church of Santa Maria presso San Satiro), the baptistery at the church of Settimo Vittone (889), and the baptistery of Agliate (c.
+900).

+Abbasid Caliphate

+Although customarily a qadi would hear cases within the chief mosque, Abbasid Caliph al-Muhtadi reportedly built a domed hall with four doors for his role in administering justice.
+It was called the qubbat al-mazalim, or "The Dome of Justice", and built in 868–869.

+A small nine-domed mosque in Balkh has been dated to the time of the Abbasids or Biyuds.